fkohl04/framework-performance/README.md

 ## Candidates

-I did a survey among my valued colleagues to find out which JVM frameworks they have encountered in productive systems.
+I did a survey among my valued colleagues at Senacor to find out, which JVM frameworks they have encountered in productive systems.
 To this list I added the JavaScript Runtime Node.js to have a little comparison to the outside of the JVM world.
+The focus lies on JVM frameworks, due to the simple fact that I myself mainly worked in projects that used JVM backend services.

 We made our test setup as simple as possible to have fewer parameters and achieve comparability.
 We are creating our services under exactly the same principle and will only implement the most simple application serving our needs without